We all hope for the best when we're planning a wedding but sometimes the unexpected strikes!

 Underwritten by Travelers, the Wedding Protector Plan provides wedding insurance coverage for the ceremony, reception, rehearsal, rehearsal dinner, and possibly a post-wedding brunch, all for affordable rates with no deductible.
 With last year’s devastation from severe weather events fresh in everyone’s mind, and with venues increasingly requiring insurance, find out how wedding insurance can protect your special day.

-Our policies protect the payments you’ve made to your venue and contracted vendors, such as your DJ, caterer, florist, photographer, bridal shop, etc. If these vendors happen to go out of business, not show up to the wedding, or don’t deliver the services you’ve paid for and outlined in your contract, our policy can help pay you back the deposits you’ve lost to them and can even help you pay for a replacement vendor.
-Unfortunately, issues with vendors happen to be our number one source of claims.
+Wedding insurance policies can protect the payments you’ve made to your venue and contracted vendors, such as your DJ, caterer, florist, photographer, bridal shop, etc. If these vendors happen to go out of business, not show up to the wedding, or don’t deliver the services you’ve paid for and outlined in your contract, Wedding Protector Plan's policy can help pay you back the deposits you’ve lost to them and can even help you pay for a replacement vendor.
+Unfortunately, issues with vendors happen to be the number one source of wedding insurance claims.
 One example that most of you have probably heard of is when Alfred Angelo, a bridal dress shop, closed numerous stores nationwide in 2017, leaving many dress orders unfulfilled.

 What Additional Wedding Insurance Options Are available?

 We all know weddings are expensive, and this wedding season is fully underway, don’t make the mistake of waiting until something beyond your control causes you a wedding day disaster.
 Protect your investment and insure your future.
-Call us today at 888-342-5977 or visit us at protectmywedding.com.
+Get insurance coverage today at 888-342-5977 or visit the team at protectmywedding.com.